clbonner/appframework/README.md

-A simplistic MVC app framework for small applications.
+A simplistic PHP MVC app framework for small applications.

-Copyright (C) 2020 clb-dev

 Routes
 ------